maydayXi/MyDevLogComments/README.md

 ## Comments Guidelines

 - Be respectful and constructive.
-- No span or self-promotion.
+- No spam or self-promotion.